labosca/text-to-kg-BE/README.md

 ## Setup and Usage

+To test this pipeline on your input documents:

 1. Place your input text in `input/input.txt`
+2. Prepare a ground truth in TTL syntax of your input text in `input/ground1.ttl`
+3. Adapt the example to your use case, providing the ontology concepts required in `input/example.txt`
-2. Run one of the text-to-KG scripts:
+4. Run one of the text-to-KG scripts:
    ```bash
    python "python scripts llama/llama-text-to-KG-full-text.py"
    # or